 Many employers these days mistreat their employees and think they can get away with it.
 These abusers are generally afraid because they know they have done something wrong and their employees are legally entitled to sue them.
 This is particularly true for companies engaged in illegal activity.
-If you have been mistreated at work, you should contact a California harassment and discrimination attorney immediately.
+If you have been mistreated at work, you should contact a California workplace harassment attorney immediately.
 Don’t allow your employer to intimidate you or silence you with empty promises and lies.
 Yes, karma will do the rest but so will the law.

 Employees are employed at will in California, which means an employer can terminate you at any time without a cause.
 There are some exceptions, however, such as when the termination violates the contract or any other laws.
 If you believe your employer has wrongfully discharged you from your job, you must collect evidence that proves the employment contract was breached.
 This is the only legal route to prove you have a valid claim.

 There are times when an employer and employee enter into an agreement with their own unique terms of employment, which generally includes the terms and conditions for termination and other terms about pay and benefits.
 When an employer doesn’t comply with the terms in the contract, the employee can file a breach of contract claim.
 It is common for employers to break written and verbal contracts and deny employment rights.
 If your employer fires you for a reason not included in the contract, you have a wrongful termination case.

 You don’t need an employment contract to hold your employer accountable for unfair treatment.
 This area of law is categorized as discrimination.
 There are many federal and state laws that make this behavior illegal as long as the employee is discriminated against on the basis of protected characteristics such as gender, race, age, marital status, and religious beliefs.